 - See Figure 1.2, where you can see all the leg poses drawn using Shape Tools in a separate presentation that you can download from the link below.

-- A total of 18 Leg Poses; 9 for Left leg and 9 for Right Leg.
+- A total of 18 Leg Poses; 9 for the Left leg and 9 for the Right Leg.
 You can watch our tutorial series on How to Use Shape Tools to learn more about how to draw characters or animated scenes in PowerPoint.
-We just replicated the left leg poses to use them as right leg poses as you can see in the above picture that Left Leg Pose 1 equals to the Right Leg Pose 1 and so on.
+We just replicated the left-leg poses to use them as right-leg poses as you can see in the above picture.
+The Left Leg Pose 1 equals to the Right Leg Pose 1 and so on.

-- Then we will apply Flash Once animation effect on each of the leg poses with a Duration Timing of 0.90 Seconds with a Delay Timing of 0.10 Seconds between each of the flash once effect.
-You should definitely read our article on How To Get and Use Flash Once Effect in later versions of PowerPoint like 2010, 2013, 2016 and 2019.
+- Then we will apply the Flash Once animation effect on each of the leg poses with a Duration Timing of 0.90 Seconds with a Delay Timing of 0.10 Seconds between each of the flash once effects.
+You should definitely read our article on How To Get and Use Flash Once Effect in later versions of PowerPoint like 2010, 2013, 2016, and 2019.

-- Take a look into Figure 1.3, where you can see that Flash Once animation effect has been applied to each of the leg poses with the above said duration and delay timings.
+- Take a look at Figure 1.3, where you can see that the Flash Once animation effect has been applied to each of the legs poses with the above said duration and delay timings.

 The Cyclist Animation Explanation

-- Left Motion Path has been applied to the cyclist with a Duration Timings of 1.50 Seconds with Start Smoothness 0.50 Seconds and End Smoothness is set to 1 Second.
-As we need to move the cyclist to the left and return back, so we also checked Auto Reverse and for a continuous loop, we are also repeating this animation effect Until End of Slide.
+- The left Motion Path has been applied to the cyclist with a Duration Timing of 1.50 Seconds and a Start Smoothness of 0.50 Seconds and an End Smoothness set to 1 Second.
+As we need to move the cyclist to the left and return back, so we also checked Auto Reverse and for a continuous loop, we also repeated this animation effect Until End of Slide.
 See Figure 1.4 and the results below: